gcupko00/ArMus/README.md

 Only note name is required, all other parts are optional.

-Note names must be in the set of notes: { 'A', 'b', 'B', 'C',  'd', 'D', 'e', 'E', 'F', 'g', 'G', 'a'}.
+Note names must be in the set of notes: { A, b, B, C, d, D, e, E, F, g, G, a }.
 Base note A represents 440 Hz frequency.

 Relative octave tells how many octaves is the note distanced from the octave of base note A. It must be a number between -3 and 3.
 Default relative octave is 0.

 Note value specifies the length of note.
 For example, value of 2 means that the note is half note.
 Default value is quarter note.

 Staccato is a boolean which tell if note should be played as a staccato (only half of its value is played).
 By default, note is not staccato note.
+To turn it into staccato, add asterisk after note (e.g. `1E8*`).

 Rests are writen in format `R<value>` or `r<value>`.
 Rest value is basically the same as note value - it specifies how long the rest is.